-Credit risk management is performed by various committees established by its ultimate parent, Lloyds Banking Group pic.
-Each lease or loan is assessed for credit risk prior to approval and assigned a credit rating based on the credit risk rating methodology and management policy of the Lloyds Banking Group pic.
+Credit risk management is performed by various committees established by its ultimate parent, Lloyds Banking Group plc.
+Each lease or loan is assessed for credit risk prior to approval and assigned a credit rating based on the credit risk rating methodology and management policy of the Lloyds Banking Group plc.
 Credit ratings of the lease counterparties are monitored, where necessary revised, over the life of the lease.
-The table below reflects the credit rating of the financial assets portfolio net of any financial guarantees received.